oarepo/oarepo-enrollments/README.md

      receiving enrollment url in context variables.
   4. User receives the email and clicks on the enrollment link
   5. User must log in or register via standard invenio or 3-rd party registration
-  6. the enrollment task is called with:
+  6. An expiration is checked.
+If not expired nor already used, the enrollment task is called with:
      * current User of the logged-in user
      * any extra kwargs passed to the enroll call
   7. the enrollment task returns an EnrollmentResult containing flag if the enrollment